zincsearch/zincsearch-docs/docs/installation.md

     Now point your browser to [http://localhost:4080](http://localhost:4080) and login

-    **Error pulling image if you have AWS CLI installed?**
+    **Getting Error?**

-    If you have AWS CLI installed and get login error then run below command:
+    Error - 1 : If you have AWS CLI installed and get login error then run below command:

         aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws

+    Error - 2  : If you get error around permission denied when running docker command then you may want to fix permissions of data folder. zinc executable in docker runs as non-root and would need permissions to write to data folder.
+You can run below command to fix it:

+        chmod a+rwx ./data

 === "Kubernetes - Manifest"